LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

   "query": {
     "bool": {
       "must": [
         {One or more queries can be specified here.
-A document MUST match all of these queries to be considered as a hit}
+A document MUST match all of these queries to be considered as a hit.}
       ],
       "must_not": [
         {A document must NOT match any of the queries specified here.
-It it does, it is excluded from the search results. }
+It it does, it is excluded from the search results.}
       ],
       "should": [
         {A document does not have to match any queries specified here.
 However, it if it does match, this document is given a higher score.}
       ],
       "filter": [
         {These filters(queries) place documents in either yes or no category.
-Ones that fall into the no category are excluded from the search results }
+Ones that fall into the yes category are included in the hits. }
       ]
     }
   }